Ruben304/SW_MiniProject/README.md

 ## Project:
 Welcome to Chit Chat* this is a messaging app you can use to talk between friends, acquaintances, or any user signed up

+## Demo:
+Here is the youtube video link to see the demo of our project: https://youtu.be/t92t7-4fDeI
 ## Tools:
 - React for the front end
 - Firebase for the user login authentication, user, and message storage